msiebeneicher/snab/README.md

 You can download the binary from the [releases page](https://github.com/msiebeneicher/snab/releases) on GitHub and add to your $PATH.

-The task_checksums.txt file contains the SHA-256 checksum for each file.
+The checksums.txt file contains the SHA-256 checksum for each file.

 ## Usage